-There are a slew of potential fire hazards hanging all around the home and while we understand you’re busy with your day-to-day routine, you should be aware of risky areas.
+There is a slew of potential fire hazards hanging all around the home and while we understand you’re busy with your day-to-day routine, you should be aware of risky areas.

-Wiring within the walls poses a major threat as the wires could be suffering from degradation or water damage.
-Sometimes when hanging photos, people can hit a wire with the nail and cause some serious damage.
-Inspections by a professional electrician is crucial to making sure your home stays safe.
+- Wiring within the walls poses a major threat as the wires could be suffering from degradation or water damage.
+Sometimes when hanging photos, people can hit a wire with a nail and cause some serious damage.
+Inspections by a professional electrician are crucial to making sure your home stays safe.